NataliaDolynska/entropic_encounters_ui/README.md

 ## 📄 License

 This project is licensed under the **Apache 2.0 License**.
 See the LICENSE file for details.
-Please note: Public deployments of this game must visibly credit the original creator, **Prof. Dr. Laura Bechthold**, on
+Please note: Public deployments of this game must visibly credit the original creator, **Prof. Dr. Laura Bechthold**, on the main UI.